Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 The surrounding catchment of Woods Lake also supports diverse local flora and fauna.
 During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

-Cooler current temperatures of 6°C help minimize evaporation losses across the reservoir.
-Recent rainfall measuring 0.5mm in the immediate vicinity is actively contributing to the reservoir's recharge.
+Cooler current temperatures of 14°C help minimize evaporation losses across the reservoir.
+With 0mm of recent rainfall and partly cloudy skies, the catchment is relatively dry today.